-This is the fourth and final post in a blog series on VFX.
+This is the fourth and final post in our VFX 101 series.
 Here we share how one studio accelerated their time to market with new creative content by rapidly scaling its compute capabilities and leveraging GPUs in the rendering farm with Qumulo on AWS.
-In our previous posts, we covered the components of the VFX workflow, the rendering process, and the common data challenges that studios and artists face with VFX workflows.
+In our previous posts, we covered the components of the VFX workflow, discussed what rendering is in relation to animation, and explained how to solve data storage performance, scalability and visibility issues that VFX studios and artists face with VFX workflows.

 The Trouble with Render Farms